Colophon

 Set-up

 This website runs on flat files rather than databases.
 It was built on a Mac, then rebuilt and then rebuilt again—all also on a Mac—mostly because I cannot help myself from constantly tinkering with it.
-All content is hosted by a green webhost in the Netherlands, a key decision in making this website one of the most climate-friendly websites currently on the internet.
+All content is hosted from a private server operated by Hetzner using 100% green electricity, a key decision in making this one of the most climate friendly websites currently on the internet.

 For its first ten years this website ran on WordPress, the excellent, free and open-source CMS.
 Between 2017 and 2019 it ran on the much slimmer, quicker, more straightforward (and database-free) system, Kirby.
-In an attempt to avoid Kirby’s license fee inflation and migration headaches from v2.0 to v3.0—and to escape its non-standard YAML front-matter fomat— I decided to move to a static website model powered by Hugo.
+In an attempt to avoid Kirby’s license fee inflation and migration headaches from v2.0 to v3.0—and, above all else, to escape its non-standard YAML front-matter fomat—I decided to move to a static website powered by Hugo.
 This originally proved to make writing, website design and management all a pleasure once again.
-The problem with Hugo was that it did not give me enough time to focus on my other interests.
+The problem with Hugo was that it did not give me enough time to focus on my other interests because I could not write unless I sat down at whatever system I had unpushed git commits on.

-I decided that I needed the best of both worlds: a back-end that communicates well with my existing Hugo content files; a robust and modern framework that supports Tailwind (etc.) as a core step rather than as an afterthought; and a neat GUI.
-I found the perfect answer in Statamic, so this website is powered by the Statamic v4.0 flat-file system.
+I decided that I needed the best of both worlds: a back-end that communicates well with my existing Hugo content files; a robust and modern framework that supports Tailwind (etc.) as a core step rather than as an afterthought; and a neat GUI that I can acess more freely.
+I found the perfect answer in Statamic which currently powers this website.
+Statamic brings the flat-file advantages of Kirby with the dashboard flexibility of a program like Craft (another great solution but one that uses a database).
+Unlike Kirby, Statamic uses standard YAML which made it effortless for me to continue using my existing Hugo content files without an added ‘migration’ step, and unlike Kirby it has excellent asset management which is important to me, especially for my photography.

 Third-party

-This website uses Cloudflare Analytics for anonymised visitor statistics and to keep track of any breakages on the site.
-If you subscribe to my newsletter you will be part of a Buttondown-powered newsletter management system which is safe, secure and private.
+If you subscribe to my newsletter you will be part of a Kit-powered newsletter management system which is safe, secure and private.